d3s-trento/contiki-uwb/README.md

 ### Concurrent transmissions, and more

-SAMU was developed with the goal to support concurrent transmissions (CTX, also known as synchronous transmissions, STX).
-CTX is a communication technique based on packets overlapping non-destructively at receivers, which has been applied in communication protocols to unlock substantial improvements in realiability and energy efficiency compared to traditional approaches.
+SAMU was developed with the goal of supporting concurrent transmissions (CTX, also known as synchronous transmissions, STX).
+CTX is a communication technique based on packets overlapping non-destructively at receivers, which has been applied in communication protocols to unlock substantial improvements in reliability and energy efficiency compared to traditional approaches.
 Yet, SAMU can be used beyond CTX to support any time-slotted schedule.

 ### Prominent features